opendistro/for-elasticsearch-docs/docs/alerting/monitors.md

 1. Choose **Manage senders**.
 1. In the **Manage email senders** modal window, choose **Add sender**, **New sender**.
 Multiple senders can be added one at a time.
 1. Enter a unique **Sender name**.
-Duplicates are not allowed.
 1. Enter the **Email address**, SMTP **Host** (e.g. `smtp.gmail.com` for a Gmail account), and the **Port** number.
-1. You can choose to use an **Encryption method** or leave it as **None**. **SSL** or **TLS** are standard protocols to secure your email and send it using the SMTP host as your server.
-Using SSL or TLS requires you to authenticate with the user ID and password of your email account.
-You can enter these credentials in the Elasticsearch Keystore using the CLI.
-Run the following commands (in the bin directory of your Elasticsearch directory) to enter your username and password.
+1. You can choose to use an **Encryption method** or leave it as **None**.
+However, most email providers require SSL or TLS and thus require you to add a username and password to the Elasticsearch keystore.
+You can enter these credentials in the Elasticsearch keystore using the CLI.
+Run the following commands (in your Elasticsearch directory) to enter your username and password.
 The `<sender_name>` is the name you entered for **Sender**.

     `./bin/elasticsearch-keystore add opendistro.alerting.destination.email.<sender_name>.username`

     `./bin/elasticsearch-keystore add opendistro.alerting.destination.email.<sender_name>.password`

 1. Choose **Save** to save the configuration and create the sender.

 Once the sender is created, the sender account is available to be selected when creating an email destination.
 You can reuse senders across many different destinations, but each destination only supports one sender.